-Which galleries/ exhibitions will you be visiting?
+Which galleries/exhibitions will you be visiting?

-An item you want to buy and where?
+An item you want to buy?

 A walk you are looking forward to doing?